movementlabsxyz/MIP/MIP/mip-0/README.md

 **Structure**: Each MIP must adhere to [this template](../../mip-template.md), which requires details like title, description, author, status, and more.
 A MIP also includes sections like Abstract, Motivation, Specification, Reference Implementation, Verification, Changelog, and Appendix, see next.

-**Reference Implementation**: A reference implementation or a sample MIP following the MIP template can be provided to guide potential proposers.
+**Section Reference Implementation**: A reference implementation or a sample MIP following the MIP template can be provided to guide potential proposers.
 This MIP (MIP-0) serves as a practical example, aiding in understanding the format and expectations.

-**Definitions** : Provide definitions that you think will empower the reader to quickly dive into the topic.
+**(Optional) Section Definitions**: Provide definitions that you think will empower the reader to quickly dive into the topic.

-**Verification**
+**Section Verification**

 1. Correctness: Each MIP must convincingly demonstrate its correctness.